open-resources/dash_curriculum/tutorial/part5/chapter15.md

 The default 404-page looks like the following:
 ![app_structure](ch15_files/app_404_default.gif)

 However, the 404-page can be customised.
-In order to do so, we need to create a new file named `not_found_404.py` inside the pages folder and add the desired layout content.
+In order to do so, we created a new file named `not_found_404.py` inside the pages folder and add the desired layout content.

 ```
 import dash